 I think there is a huge gift that is lost when we take wildness out of creatures.
 Usually, we force them to become domesticated out of fear: What if they need the vet and you can’t even catch them?
 How are you going to trim their hooves and file their teeth?
 How are you going to worm them?
 And so on.
 Well, if you’ve been reading this blog – and you keep reading this blog – you will learn how horses are well capable of getting everything they need unhaltered and out of their own free choice.

-But the interesting thing is that although Siyone is choosing not to be touched, she has no anxiety whatsoever around her daughter, Posa, being touched by humans.
+The interesting thing is that although Siyone is choosing not to be touched, she has no anxiety whatsoever around her daughter, Posa, being touched by humans.
 Posa will even lie down with us humans, an entire field length away from mum, and Siyone shows no concern whatsoever.